eostermueller/grafanaInfluxDockerCompose/README.md

 Install a Docker-based Grafana+InfluxDB dashboarding solution in minutes.

 Features:
- - Drop your .js [Grafana scripted dashboard](http://docs.grafana.org/reference/scripting/) into the 'dashboard' folder
+ - Drop your .js [Grafana scripted dashboard](http://docs.grafana.org/reference/scripting/) into the 'dashboards' folder.
  - Backup all your influxdb data from a single exposed folder (influxDbData).
- - Includes a conatiner to use jmxtrans.org to push data to influxdb.
+ - Includes a conatiner to use jmxtrans.org to push Java JMX data to influxdb.
+Currently commented out in docker-compose.yml.
- - Enhanced influxdb syntax using [the timeshift proxy](https://github.com/maxsivanov/influxdb-timeshift-proxy)
+ - Add enhanced influxdb SQL syntax to your dashboards using [the timeshift proxy](https://github.com/maxsivanov/influxdb-timeshift-proxy).
+Provides math and timeshift syntax not currently available in influxdb.

 The docker-compose.yml file houses the main configuration.
 For details on docker-compose, see https://docs.docker.com/compose/